-Besides this private property in lands and cattle, the king is said to have received the tithes of the fields, vineyards, olive-yards and flocks of his people.
+Besides this private property in lands and cattle, the king is said to have received the tithes of the fields, vinevards, olive-vards and flocks of his people.

+Tithes on Agricultural Produce.
 The fact is disputed, but appears to be certain at least for the later kingdom.
 The proportion is a small one in light of the one-third delivered as rent to the Crown by the holders of amiriyeh land under the present system of land-tenure; but the probability is that there was a land-tax in addition (see below), and that in any case unscrupulous officials found means of seriously increasing the amount.
 Under the

 &lt;sup>1 Ezek. xlv.
-7 f.; xlvi.
+7 f.: xlvi.
 18.